Klegy/CSharpWriter/README.md

  In thess code, the "QueryState" party is detect wheather the command is Enable currenttly.System will call this party to set Button/MenuItem.Enable =true or false. the "Invoke"party is define the body of command.

 ## File format
 Currenttly, CSWriter save load or save XML file format.In the futury , it will support RTF , HTML(MHT),PDF,BMP , ODF(Open doucument format) file format.and you can add your owner file format.

 ## Deploy
 CSWriter is a lite GUI Control component.All part include in single file"DCSoft.CSharpWriter.dll".independent any third part component.It run on MS.NET framework 2.0 SP2 or later.
 Notice , Must add SP2.becase CSWriterControl use property "CanEnableIme" which define in SP2(no defind in .NET2.0 without SP2).
     <br /> When you need update CSWriter, overwrite dll file , and re-compile your source code and finished.

 ## Support
 CSWriter provide technology support.If you have some question or idea, you can write email  [28348092@qq.com] or [yyf9989@hotmail.com] , or visit site[https://github.com/dcsoft-yyf/CSharpWriter].

-    <h3>Compatibility Warring</h3>
+## Compatibility Warring
 In this version, the with of whitespace is too small,In the futrue , the wdith of whitespace maby increase,this will change doucment layout.

 ## Route map
 This is the route map:
     <br /><img src="https://raw.githubusercontent.com/dcsoft-yyf/CSharpWriter/main/about.files/dcimg_39230.jpg" />

     <br />>>For programmer, curenttly CSWriter is support WinForm.NET,Console,Windows Service.
 CSWriter provider a type CSWriterControl base System.Windows.Forms.UserControl,Paint document content by itselft, handle mouse and keyboard event by itself.Without any third part component.